 - Uninstall events: Heap can’t collect data on when your app is uninstalled.

 Additionally, we do not provide a way to tell if an event was captured while the app was offline.

 We recommend reviewing the best practices sections of the iOS and Android visual labeling guides, as most of these also apply to defining mobile events via the events page.

 Get the tools and knowledge you need to deliver outstanding digital experiences that your customers will love.
 Check out Down the Funnel, the ultimate resource hub for digital builders.

 React & Angular Apps

 Using a Single Page App framework like React or Angular?
-Be sure to write distinct classes or IDs or make use of data-attributes so you can accurately define events based on those selectors.
+Be sure to write distinct classes or IDs or make use of data-attributes so you can accurately create events based on those selectors.